 Coffee Gator vs. Airscape – Which Coffee Container Reigns Supreme?

-Now that you’ve become better acquainted with the Coffee Gator and Airscape, you’ve realized that the two products share a lot in common.
+Now that you’ve become better acquainted with the Coffee Gator and Airscape, you’ve realized that the two airtight coffee containers share a lot in common.
 Indeed, they’re both stainless steel coffee canisters with BPA-free plastic sealing lids.
 They’re even priced similarly.

-Yet one of the two products is the clear winner, and that’s the Coffee Gator.
+Yet one of the two products is clearly our top pick, and that’s the Coffee Gator.
 Here’s why.

 The Airscape coffee canister is only available in small and medium sizes.
 This isn’t such a big deal if you only need to store small quantities of coffee grounds or beans, but what if you have a large amount?
 You might not be able to fit in all in the medium Airscape.